swagat25/awesome-computer-graphics/README.md

 * [Physically Based Rendering: From Theory to Implementation](http://www.pbr-book.org/3ed-2018/contents.html), by Matt Pharr, teaches how to create a ray tracer to render realistic images.
 A thorough explanation of the technique, with as much code the theory behind it, and has a free online version!

-* [3D Math Primer for Graphics and Game Development](https://www.amazon.com/Math-Primer-Graphics-Game-Development/dp/1568817231/ref=sr_1_1?s=books&ie=UTF8&qid=1540517337&sr=1-1&keywords=3d+math+prime), by Fletcher Dunn, this book gives more focus to the math necessary for game development, this book does not cover topics like global illumination.
+* [3D Math Primer for Graphics and Game Development](https://www.amazon.com/Math-Primer-Graphics-Game-Development/dp/1568817231/ref=sr_1_1?s=books&ie=UTF8&qid=1540517337&sr=1-1&keywords=3d+math+prime), by Fletcher Dunn, this book gives more focus to the math necessary for game development.

 * [Ray Tracing from the Ground Up](http://www.raytracegroundup.com/), by Kevin Suffern, guides you through the task of implement a ray tracer, starting with a bare-bones project, and every chapter introduces a new conpect to add to the renderer.